jackson-mumper/jackson-mumper.github.io/cv/cv.md

 *Bon Appétit*

-Portland, OR | January 2026 – Present
+Portland, OR; January 2026 – Present

 * Provided coffee and excellent customer service for the University of Portland community.